oliver-carr/Time-Varying-Hidden-Markov-Model/README.md

 Probability of the inactive state (red) and active state (blue) at each timepoint using multivariate acceleration observations.

-![Probability of three states](/images/cont3States2.png) Probability of the inactive state (yellow), partially active state (red) and active state (blue) at each timepoint using multivariate acceleration observations.
+![Probability of three states](/images/cont3States2.png) Three state HMM with three orthogonal acceleration observations.
+Probability of the inactive state (yellow), partially active state (red) and active state (blue) at each timepoint using multivariate acceleration observations.